 Find leaked sensitive data (more on this later).
 According to a 2018 survey, a majority of CISOs worldwide believe that data breaches are inevitable.
 Data breaches can have a huge impact on customer trust and brand reputation—so the ability to find and handle data leaks before they get out of hand is integral to protecting brand assets.
 Dark web discovery tools are useful for finding exploited vulnerabilities relevant to an organization.
 Leak perpetrators can also operate in plain sight; data aggregation tools can quickly locate disgruntled (former) employees who post sensitive or harmful information on social media about your brand.

 Discover and address hackers.
 The dark web is the obvious place to discover data breaches and hackers targeting your brand.
-However, social media is also useful for detecting common hacks, such as phishing and DoS (Denial of Service) attacks.
-When customers experience compromised access to your website in a DoS attack, they’ll often post their experience on social media before customer service is notified.
-Security teams are able to discover and react to potential attacks faster with access to such posts as soon as they’re published.
+However, social media is also useful for detecting common hacks, such as phishing, DdoS (Denial of Service) attacks, and account takeover.
+When customers experience compromised access to your website in a DdoS attack, they’ll often post their experience on social media before customer service is notified.
+Security teams are able to discover and react to digital risks faster with access to such posts as soon as they’re published.

 Brand Reputation Monitoring